 - 7.1.
-The Trust will implement the core whistleblowing principles, as outlined in the 'Freedom to speak up report', to ensure that whistleblowing procedures are fair, clear and consistent. - 7.2.
-The Trust will implement a culture of change by ensuring the following principles are reflected in our ethos and values there will be a culture: - Of safety in the Trust. - Where people feel confident with raising concerns. - Free from bullying. - Of visible leadership.
+The Trust will implement the core whistleblowing principles, as outlined in the 'Freedom to speak up report', to ensure that whistleblowing procedures are fair, clear and consistent.

+- 7.2.
+The Trust will implement a culture of change by ensuring the following principles are reflected in our ethos and values there will be a culture:

+- Of safety in the Trust.

+- Where people feel confident with raising concerns.

+- > Free from bullying.

+- Of visible leadership.

-- Of valuing staff. - Of reflective practice. - 7.3.
+- Of valuing staff.

+- Of reflective practice.

+- 7.3.
 By providing a clear procedure for mediating and resolving cases, as outlined in the Procedure section of this policy, the Trust will ensure that all cases are efficiently handled.
-This procedure includes: - How to raise and report concerns. - How investigations will be conducted. - How the Trust will mediate and resolve disputes. - 7.4.
-The Trust will implement measures to support good practice by ensuring adherence to the following principles: - Offering relevant training to staff - Providing the necessary support to staff - Providing support to staff who are seeking alternative employment - Being transparent - Being accountable - Conducting an external review of any concerns raised, where necessary - Undertaking regulatory action as required - 7.5.
+This procedure includes:

+- How to raise and report concerns.

+- How investigations will be conducted.

+- > How the Trust will mediate and resolve disputes.

+- 7.4.
+The Trust will implement measures to support good practice by ensuring adherence to the following principles: - Offering relevant training to staff - > Providing the necessary support to staff - Providing support to staff who are seeking alternative employment - Being transparent - Being accountable - Conducting an external review of any concerns raised, where necessary - Undertaking regulatory action as required - Informing staff what protection is available to them - Ensuring that alternative whistleblowing channels are in place for members of staff who feel unable to raise an issue with their employer - 7.5.
 We will ensure there are particular support measures in place for vulnerable groups by adhering to the following principles: - Ensuring non-permanent staff are taught, and receive training on, the same principles as permanent staff - Ensuring students and trainees are subject to all the safeguarding and whistleblowing principles - Ensuring staff from ethnic minorities are supported, as they may feel particularly vulnerable when raising concerns - Ensuring staff are empowered and protected, enabling them to raise concerns freely